Vizzuality/eubon_butterflies/README.md

 Note, we are only returning observations that contain images, as these will be displayed on the website, as a means of highlighting the citizen science narrative.

 Also, may be of use, it seems the EUBON website is digesting the same info at [this website](http://api.eurogeoss-broker.eu/eu-bon-portal).
 It may be helpful to look at the website code and see how they call the API to extract the records first.

-## 4. National Level Statistics

-* The [GBIF API](http://www.gbif.org/developer/occurrence#p_taxonKey) can create summary Statistics per country using the *Occurrence Metrics* feature.

-* Alternatively, and better for our use case, we can make SQL queries to the data in Carto, and return statistics over specified country geometries, for both the butterfly observations, and the EuroLST basemaps which we will upload in a single table.

-** In Progress **

-## Stretch Goal: Extending the visualisation with Species Distribution model raster layers

-There is a possibility to extend this visualisation by using the observations to create a derivative product in the form of a Species Distribution Model.
-While these have their own limitations and caveats, and would essentially be a more processed form of the data we are already presenting, it would have advantages in that it would more closely twine the temperature and species observation data, and create the appearance of a more consistent dataset.
-It is however more complicated to produce, and will take more time.